 Manufacturing Engineering Technology

-Manufacturing Engineering Technology (MET) is the profession in which the understanding of a broad range of technologies is necessary to apply and control manufacturing processes.
-It includes methods of production of industrial commodities and consumer products.
-The manufacturing professional must be able to plan, design, and implement the facilities, tools, machines, and the sequence of operations for producing high-quality products at competitive prices.
+Manufactured Engineering Technology covers a broad range of technologies necessary to apply and control manufacturing processes.
+It includes production methods for industrial and consumer products.
+The manufacturing engineering technology professional must be able to plan, design and implement the facilities, tools and machines used in production as well as understand the operations process to produce high-quality products at competitive prices.

 The Department offers two-year AAS and four-year BS degrees in manufacturing Engineering Technology.

 Career opportunities for two-year associate degree graduates of Manufacturing Engineering Technology include entry-level positions with industries engaged in plant design, machine and tool design, robotics and industrial automation, and computer-integrated manufacturing.

 The Precision Machining option centers on hands-on learning in Missouri Western’s expanded professional machine tool and CNC labs and prepares workforce ready graduates.
 Career opportunities for two-year associate degree graduates with the Precision Machining option include entry-level positions with industries engaged in machine and tool design, manufacturing machine operation, CNC operation and troubleshooting/maintenance.

 The Instrumentation and Automation option focuses on hands-on learning in electricity, electronics and computer applications in industry and is designed to meet the workforce needs in the expanding electronics and automation applications field.
 Career opportunities for two-year associate degree graduates with the Instrumentation and Automation option include entry-level positions with industries engaged in industrial automation, automated production line operation, plant electricity and computer-integrated manufacturing operation and maintenance.